In this section

 representatives from all parties."

-There are a number of different styles of agreements.
-The agreement you need to use depends on:
+The research agreement that you need to use depends on:

-On this page you'll find links to a number of standard research agreements and instructions on
+On this page you will find links to a number of standard research agreements and instructions on

 Clinical Trial Research Agreement (CTRA) and a Material Transfer Agreement